Indefiable/Nodule-Segmentation/README.md

 ============

 First install [fiji](https://imagej.net/software/fiji/).
 Then download the .jar file in the releases on this github page, and drop the .jar file into the plugins folder wherever you installed fiji.
+Then the plugin is under plugins->Nodule Analysis->Nodule Segmentation

 Before you can run Nodule Segmentation, you must generate a .model file for your dataset using Weka's color clustering plugin.